 The best protection against infection from COVID-19, is full vaccination plus a booster dose.
-The Centers for Disease Control (CDC) and Rhode Island Department of Health (RIDOH) now recommend COVID booster vaccination for all people age 12 and over who completed the initial series of Pfizer or Moderna vaccines at least 5 months ago.
-Anyone who received the Johnson & Johnson vaccination should receive a booster dose 2 months after initial vaccination.
-For our students ages 16 and 17, Pfizer is the only approved booster vaccine.
-The CDC’s recommended vaccination schedule can be found here.
+The Centers for Disease Control (CDC) and Rhode Island Department of Health (RIDOH) now recommend COVID booster vaccination for all people age 12 and over.

-Parents and students should feel free to contact Mrs. Celia Brown, RN, Director of Medical Services, email@example.com, 401-643-1233 at any time with questions or concerns that are not answered below.
-Parents of students who are medically vulnerable, have been diagnosed with chronic conditions, or auto-immune disorders should contact Mrs. Brown to discuss the specifics of their child’s individual needs.
+Parents and students should feel free to contact our school medical services at firstname.lastname@example.org, 401-643-1233 at any time with questions or concerns that are not answered below.
+Parents of students who are medically vulnerable, have been diagnosed with chronic conditions, or auto-immune disorders should contact the infirmary to discuss the specifics of their child’s individual needs.
 Every effort will be made to provide appropriate accommodations for the increased health and safety requirements for these students.

 I remain unvaccinated, what does that mean?

-Unvaccinated students may have additional testing requirements in order to participate in competitive sports depending upon league and opponent school protocols.
+Unvaccinated students may have additional testing requirements in order to participate in competitive sports.
+It is possible that unvaccinated students will not be allowed to compete.
+This decision will be affected by league and opponent school protocols.

 Will students and adults continue to be tested?

 Testing will be required for all symptomatic individuals.
-Diagnostic testing for symptomatic students is a two-part process.
 A point-of-care rapid antigen test is conducted in the Infirmary using the BinaxNOW test or BD Veritor system.
 Results are ready in 15 minutes.
-Any symptomatic student who tests negative via the antigen test will receive a confirmatory PCR test which will be sent out to East Side Clinical Lab for processing.
-Students who are symptomatic must isolate pending the PCR test results.

 Day students must stay home whenever they experience symptoms of COVID-19 and may not return to school until they have presented documentation of a negative COVID-19 Rapid Antigen test or COVID-19 PCR test.